kesmarag/grmot/README.md

 ![img](./images/img1_grmot.jpg)

-We then create a number of subfaults (see the rectangle ABCD) providing the following.
+Next, we divide the fault into multiple subfaults (see rectangle ABCD) and define their properties as follows:

--   Center of the subfault relative to the reference fault point (in km).
+- Center coordinates relative to the reference fault point (in km).
--   Length and width of the subfault (km).
+- Dimensions: Length and width of each subfault (km).
--   Rupture velocity and the orientation of the rupture front.
+- Rupture characteristics: Rupture velocity and orientation of the rupture front.
--   A piecewise linear rupture time function.
+- Rupture timing: A piecewise linear function defining the rupture onset at each subfault.

 ![img](./images/rupture.jpg)

 The library provides three environmental setups as it is shown in the following image.
 In parenteses given the density, velocities of p- and s-waves and thickness for each medium.
 ![img](./images/img3_grmot.png)

+These parameters are crucial for simulating seismic wave propagation through different layers of the Earth's crust.

 I. A halfspace